ashleyminor/kwk-level-1-lecture-004-ruby-2-recap-and-methods/README.md

 `time_of_day` might be "morning" or "night" or "afternoon"

 We might be able to use variables for this, let's try it, in IRB, students following along.
+Don't hit enter yet!

 ```ruby
 local_greeting = "Shalom"